 That said, a book “back in the day” still had a platform.
-It was the publisher’s platform.
+Maybe you just didn’t realize it, but it was the publisher’s platform.

-One of the things that I try to focus on as publisher of Lake Drive Books is to help authors with their platforms.
-I try to make it a tangible feature of working with my publishing house.
+One of the things that we try to focus on as a publisher is to help authors with their platforms.
+We try to make it a tangible feature of working with Lake Drive Books.
 Most publishers only go so far in helping an author organically build their platform, and instead put most of their time and expertise into marketing tactics around the launch of the book.
-The problem, however, is that these days, the most effective tactics around launching a book often begin with the power of the author’s platform, which includes it all: website, social media, email list, speaking, network, endorsers, past publishing, etc.
+The problem, however, is that these days the most effective tactics around launching a book often begin with the author’s platform.
+It includes all of the following: website, social media, email list, speaking, network, endorsers, past publishing and writing, etc.

-So one of the first things that happen with a Lake Drive Books author after signing a contract is to schedule meetings around a conversation on their platform.
-I don’t get into deeply technical or sophisticated aspects like SEO or social media ads.
-I simply start with the author’s current setup and help them take achievable next steps.
+So one of the first things that happens with a Lake Drive Books author after signing a contract is to schedule meetings around a conversation on their platform.
+We don’t get into deeply technical or sophisticated aspects like SEO or social media ads.
+We simply start with the author’s current setup and help them take achievable next steps.

-Let’s look a little more at why it’s so important, and maybe even an interesting new way to do things.
+Let’s look a little more at why author platforms are so important, and maybe even an interesting new way to do things.

 The way book publishing used to work is that book publishers had exclusive access to thousands of bookstores across the country, and these bookstores had access to book-buying customers populating all the stores.
-To buy a book, you couldn’t simply go on your “device,” complete a series of easy actions, and in a day or two your book would conveniently be at your doorstep.
+To buy a book, you couldn’t simply go on an electronic, internet-connected device, complete a series of easy actions, and in a day or two your book would conveniently be at your doorstep.
 Instead, you had to go to a bookstore, sometimes you even had to order a book if they didn’t have it.

 Now here’s the important point about publishers having had the platform: publishers used to have exclusive access to bookstores, which in turn had sole access to book consumers.

-What this means is that the bookstores were the publishers’ primary source of marketing.
+What this means is that the bookstores were the publisher’s primary source of marketing.
 It wasn’t the ads in magazines, the awesome reviews, the radio or television, or even the speaking events.
-Those things all matter, though in a different form today.
-But the appeal of publicity is only the added options on a car where the engine that worked the hardest to drive awareness of books was the bookstores.
+Those things all matter, though in a different form today, and perhaps less so than you think.
+The appeal of publicity is only the added options on a car where the engine that worked the hardest to drive awareness of books was the bookstores.
 In a bookstore, you’d find marketing tactics like face-out shelving, special displays, ads, events, and book signings.
 In other words, it was the bookstores, where the consumers showed up, that accounted for most of the marketing.
-It was almost by default, which is why sometimes you might not think about them as the primary “platform.”
+It was almost by default, which is why sometimes you might not think about them as the primary platform.

 In the past, here’s what happened: If a publisher chose you to be one of their authors, it meant you now had a platform.

-It felt like a big deal, and still does today, though be careful.
+It felt like a big deal and still does today.
+Though be careful.
 The problem today is that bookstores are dramatically non-existent compared to 25 years ago, and those that are left account for a far smaller percentage of sales than anyone in publishing wants to tell you.
-From my past experience as a publisher of a major publishing imprint with a large, multimillion-dollar annual revenue plan, I saw where the revenue came from, and it wasn’t bookstores.
+From my past experience as a publisher of a major HarperCollins publishing imprint with a large, multimillion-dollar annual revenue plan, I saw where the revenue came from, and it wasn’t bookstores.

-Again, as the publisher of that large publishing company, one of the first things I did was look at an author’s Instagram following.
+Again, as a publisher at a large house, one of the first things I did was look at an author’s Instagram following.
 Yep, that was a priority, then maybe next it was the size of an author’s email list.
-That’s what it comes down to for many of the large publishers today, especially if their author’s content is more platform-driven, like, uh, religious publishing.
+Outside of the idea and the writing, that’s what decision-making comes down to for many of the large publishers today, especially if their author’s content is more platform-driven, like, uh, religious publishing.